Tensai75/go-yenc-header-encryption/README.md

 ## Overview

 The yEnc Control Lines Encryption Standard allows encryption of yEnc control lines (`=ybegin`, `=ypart`, `=yend`) using FF1 format-preserving encryption with Argon2id key derivation.
-Encrypted control lines maintain the same byte length as the original and contain only valid yEnc alphabet characters, making them indistinguishable from regular yEnc control lines.
+Encrypted control lines maintain the same byte length as the original and contain only valid yEnc alphabet characters.

 ## Features